Audio | Video | Home Theater

 Before you can select speakers or electronics to drive your system, take a good look at your room.
 If it’s big around 2,500 cubic feet or larger and you crave a visceral, feel-the-sound-in-your-bones experience with movies and music, you might seriously consider buying full-size, full-range speakers, and audio separates with a powerful dedicated amplifier instead of an A/V receiver.
 Big floor-standers backed by serious power reserves will typically play louder and with lower distortion than small bookshelf speakers.
 Even if you only want to crank your system just once or twice a year to impress your home theater pals, it’s nice to have the capability.

-If you’re serious about your movies, room size might also affect how many speakers you need to buy for your surround system.
-A bigger space may need extra surround speakers in the rear to better fill the room, although no one seems to be advocating extra speakers for the latest enhanced surround modes like Dolby Pro Logic IIz or Audyssey DSX.
+If you’re serious about movies, room size also affects how many speakers needed for your surround system.
+A bigger space may need extra surround speakers in the rear or the sides to fill the room.
+Surround modes like Dolby Pro Logic IIz or Audyssey DSX fully utilized the number of speakers in the room.

-On the other hand, if your room is small, say 12 by 18 feet, and you never need to feel it shake, a small subwoofer and a decent mid-priced Audio Video Receiver should be adequate for both home theater and music.
+If the room is small, say 12 by 18 feet, and you never need to feel it shake, a small subwoofer and a decent mid-priced Audio Video Receiver should be adequate for both home theater and music.
 The bottom line is that room size and volume capability go hand in hand and should be linked to your system’s performance.
 Big rooms with high-volume-potential systems will by necessity have a bigger ticket attached than systems for small rooms.

 How to Balance Speakers

-Not surprisingly, your selection of speakers is perhaps the most critical factor in leaning your system more toward music or home theater playback.
+Not surprisingly, the selection of speakers is perhaps the most critical factor in leaning the system more toward music or home theater playback.

-If you’re primarily using your home theater for movies, consider putting more money into a better center-channel speaker.
+If you’re primarily using your home theater for movies, consider putting more money into a better center-channel speaker and accompanying subwoofer.
 If music is the focus, put the majority of your speaker budget into the front left and right speakers.
-And, if you only watch an occasional movie, you might even consider forgoing the sub and using full-range tower speakers.

 Once you’ve identified what you want, don’t make the mistake of buying by brand alone.
 Sometimes we have a tendency to associate specific brands more with movies or music.
-But model selection is the key, even within a company’s offerings.
+But model selection is the key, even within a company’s offerings and not all manufactures make the best speaker for a specific application.

 Bass in Your Place